-- GASB Statement No. 87- Leases.
+- GASB Statement No. 87, Leases.
 This statement improves the accounting and financial reporting for leases by governments.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019. - GASB Statement No. 88 Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
-The primary objective of this statement is to improve the information that is disclosed in the notes to the financial statements related to debt, including direct borrowings and direct placements.
-It also clarifies which liabilities governments should include when disclosing information related to debt.
-This statement defines debt for purposes of disclosure in notes to financial statements as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date contractual obligation is established.
-This statement requires that additional essential information related to debt be disclosed in notes to the financial statements, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-subjective acceleration clauses.
-For notes to financial statements related to debt, this Statement also requires that existing and additional information be provided for direct borrowings and direct placements of debt separately from other debt.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2018. - GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period.
+The requirements of this Statement are effective for the Town's reporting period beginning July 1, 2021. - GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 The objectives of this statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
 This statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred.
 As a result, interest cost before the end of a construction period will not be included in the historical cost of the capital asset.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
+The requirements of this statement are effective for the Town's reporting period beginning July 1, 2021.